Communications, Associate of Arts

 5

-Students who have taken GOVT 2301 or GOVT 2302, but not both, should check with an educational planner on how to complete the 6 SCH.
+Students who have taken GOVT 2301 or GOVT 2302, but not both, should check with a Program Advisor on how to complete the 6 SCH.

 If a student successfully completes San Jacinto College’s 42-hour Core Curriculum, that block of courses must be substituted for the receiving institution’s Core Curriculum.
 The receiving institution may not require a student to take additional Core Curriculum courses to meet the requirements of the Core.
 Students who transfer without completing the Core Curriculum shall receive academic credit in the Core Curriculum of the receiving institution for each of the courses the student has successfully completed in the San Jacinto College Core Curriculum.
 Students should plan Core Curriculum courses that would meet baccalaureate degree requirements at the four-year institution.